-These Sourdough Discard Waffles are an all-time favorite breakfast recipe at our house.
+These Sourdough Discard Waffles are an all-time favorite breakfast recipe at our house (and these Sourdough Discard Pancakes, too!).
 They come together in just a few minutes, are easily adaptable, and who doesn't love a good stack of waffles topped with butter and warm maple syrup?
 They're also a great way to use up some of your sourdough discard to lend this recipe a bit of a sourdough tang.
-I've also included orange zest (which is optional!) for a citrus kick.

 Why you'll love this recipe